jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 {% endhighlight %}

 ## Variable selection
 Alright.
-We got a GameID, LeagueIndex (there are 7 leagues, see below) and Age as some general player statistics (in the rest of the analysis I'll assume that 'GameID' is actually 'GamerID', and that the collected stats are summaries over the gamer's game history).
+We got a GameID, LeagueIndex (there are 7 leagues, see below, in contrast to the 8 leagues indicated in the description) and Age as some general player statistics (in the rest of the analysis I'll assume that 'GameID' is actually 'GamerID', and that the collected stats are summaries over the gamer's game history).